javiersoriano/sentinelascode/Pipelines/README.md

 These pipelines are written using the Pipeline artifacts feature (see: https://docs.microsoft.com/es-es/azure/devops/pipelines/artifacts/pipeline-artifacts?view=azure-devops&tabs=yaml) and they contain build and deploy stages in a single pipeline.

+In order for these pipelines to work, you need to install in the **Files Validator** extension from https://marketplace.visualstudio.com/items?itemName=roshkovski.Files-Validator in your Azure DevOps organization.

 ## buildScripts.yml
 Build pipeline that gets all the powershell scripts in the Scripts folder and publishes as a pipeline artifact to be used in other pipelines.
 It also validates powershell syntax.